timmc/johnny/HACK.md

 ## Specs

 - RFC 3986: Generic URI Syntax -- use the http portion
-- RFC 2616: Defines HTTP URLs, makes reference to 3986 (via latter's obsoletion of 2396)
+- RFC 2616: Defines HTTP URLs, makes reference to 2396 (now 3986)
 - RFC 2732: IPv6 in URL
+- RFC 6874: IPv6 scope/zone identifier (and problems with % in
+  authority)

 Unused: